COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/how_to_participate/as_community.md

 !!! note ""

-    The [Call for Proposals (CfP)](https://blog.coscup.org/2024/02/blog-post.html) for 2024 will be open until ==March 17, 2024==.
+    The [Call for Participation (CfP)](https://blog.coscup.org/2024/02/blog-post.html) for 2024 will be open until ==March 17, 2024==.
 If the community cannot sustain a full day of sessions, they can collaborate with other communities in the same field or with similar topics to jointly organize a community session track.

 ### Community Booths